kframework/boogie-semantics/boogie.md

     rule inhabitants(T)
       => #if T ==K int  #then ?_:Int  #else
          #if T ==K bool #then ?_:Bool #else
-         ?_:ValueExpr // TODO: This should be an error instead
+         ?_:ValueExpr // TODO: Do we need something more structured?
          #fi #fi
       [macro]
 ```